BrOleg5/script_videogames_quickAdd/README.md

 ## Template variables definitions

 Please find here a definition of the possible variables to be used in your template.
-Simply write `{{VALUE:name}}` in your template, and replace `name` by the desired video game data, including :
+Simply write `{{VALUE:<variable name>}}` in your template, and replace `<variable name>` by the desired video game data.

 | Variable | Description |
 |:--------:|:------------|